NightScript370/nightscript370.github.io/pages/blog/privacy.md

 		</div>
 		<div class="d-md-flex mb-2">
 			<div id="giteaImage"><img src="https://s.gitea.com/img/logo.svg" alt="Gitea"></div>
-			<p class="ms-md-2">With Microsoft's aquisition of GitHub, many developers feared what would happen to the freedom.
-This fear was justified with the takedown of youtube-dl by RIAA back in October 2020. <a href="https://gitea.com/">Gitea</a> is a lightweight open-source Git service written in Go.
+			<p class="ms-md-2">Microsoft (a monopoly that sells software) owning GitHub (a website where open-source companies store their free software) was a fear shared among many developers.
+This fear was justified when RIAA took down youtube-dl back in October 2020.
+Although the EFF reverted the app's removal, the damage has already been done and this event stood as one of the biggest threats to open-source.
+Thankfully, you could host your own Git service via <a href="https://gitea.com/">Gitea</a>, a lightweight open-source Git service written in Go.
 Feel free to either self-host or use the main instance.</p>
 		</div>
 		<div class="d-md-flex mb-2">
 			<div id="messagingIcon"><img src="/assets/images/icons/messaging.png" alt="Messaging"></div>
-			<p class="me-md-2">Communication is a bit trickier since it requires the cooporation of others, but feel free to share this article to them so that they could be using their minds too, just like yourself ;P. Once you both are willing to switch, it's as easy as facilitating your needs.
+			<p class="me-md-2">Communication requires both sides to cooporate, both in terms of willingness to have discussions and which platform to use.
+Once both parties are willing to switch, it's as easy as facilitating your needs.
 Any user that currently uses <a href="https://www.eff.org/deeplinks/2016/10/where-whatsapp-went-wrong-effs-four-biggest-security-concerns">WhatsApp</a> has no limitation to switch to <a href="https://signal.org/">Signal</a>, an application with End-To-End encryption.
 Signal is also great for <a href="https://tosdr.org/#discord">Discord</a> users who either a) only use groups or b) hosts single-channel servers.
 For Discord servers with multiple channels, look into the <a href="https://matrix.org/">Matrix</a> platform.
-You can either join another user's home-server (such as "chat.privacytools.io", "nitro.chat" and others, but whatever you do, don't use Matrix's default home server), buy a pre-hosted server for $5 a month using EMS (yes, cheaper than Discord's Nitro subscription service) or self-host your own server.
-For SMS users, understand the risks posed (interception, redirection amongst others).</p>
+You can either join another user's home-server (such as "chat.privacytools.io", "nitro.chat" and others, but whatever you do, don't use Matrix's default home server), buy a pre-hosted server using <a href="https://element.io/matrix-services">Element Matrix Services</a> or self-host your own server.</p>
 		</div>
 		<div class="d-md-flex mb-2">
 			<div id="ptImage"><img src="https://raw.githubusercontent.com/privacytools/brand/master/shield/shield.svg" alt="PrivacyTools"></div>